BrokersView

 What Does BOS Mean in Forex

-2023-09-15 Brokersview
+2023-09-15 BrokersView

 The world of forex trading is replete with acronyms and abbreviations, which can be bewildering for newcomers.
 One such abbreviation that often leaves traders scratching their heads is "BOS."
 Understanding these terms is crucial for making informed trading decisions.
 In this article, we will decode the meaning of BOS in forex, its significance, and how it impacts your trading.